Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ### Validate

 The device will be automatically registered in Azure Digital Twins.
-Using the following command to find the Twin of the device in the Azure Digital Twins instance you created.
+Using the following command to find the twin of the device in the Azure Digital Twins instance you created.

 ```azurecli-interactive
 az dt twin show -n <Digital Twins instance name> --twin-id <Device Registration ID>"